 12. Yellow-Browed Bulbul (Acritillas indica)

 15. Typical forest in Kallar area

-16. Every day I see this birds, the Crested Serpent Eagle (Spilornis cheela)
+16. Every day in Munnar I see this bird, the Crested Serpent Eagle (Spilornis cheela)

 © Askar Isabekov